Support Local for Your Winter Wellness

 4. Take a bath

 Maybe the most cliché of wellness tips… but definitely one of the most relaxing ones is to take a bath!
 I love pouring a nice hot bath, with a glass of wine.
 Use a bath bomb or bath salts from one of my favorite gift shops in the Upper Peninsula – Bijou Lovely, located in Iron Mountain.
 I’d recommend checking out the Winter Citrine or Juniper and Spruce bath bombs for winter!
-They also have bath melts, milk baths (which help maintain skin elasticity and aid in the prevention of wrinkles) and salt soaks (which are rich in vitamin C, magnesium and copper).
+They also have bath melts and salt soaks (which are rich in vitamin C, magnesium and copper).
 Along with lotions, lip balms, clay soaps, you name it… Bijou Lovely is the place to get gifts and items for the perfect bath!

 5. Eat more vegetables